Last Updated: July 2026

 Your utility company manages a power grid that serves thousands of homes simultaneously.
 On hot summer afternoons and cold winter mornings — peak demand periods — the grid gets stressed.
 Utilities have two options: fire up expensive emergency power plants or reduce consumption across enrolled homes.

 Demand response is the second option.
-Your enrolled smart thermostat demand response device receives a signal from the utility — through a protocol called OpenADR or a proprietary utility API — and adjusts your home temperature by 2–4 degrees for 2–4 hours during these events.
+Your enrolled best smart thermostat demand response device receives a signal from the utility — through a protocol called OpenADR or a proprietary utility API — and adjusts your home temperature by 2–4 degrees for 2–4 hours during these events.

 That is it.
 Two to four degrees.
 For a few hours.
 A handful of times per year.